-THE successful transition from the deterministic reliability criterion developed for traditional power systems to the probabilistic methods for modern, renewable-integrated smart grids necessitates the development of both long- and short-term risk assessment methods.
-Long-term risk assessment methods have been the subject of research for many decades and have been successfully developed and applied in the electric power industry for power systems planning problems [1]-[2].
+T HE successful transition from the deterministic reliability criterion developed for traditional power systems to the probabilistic methods for modern, renewable-integrated smart grids necessitates the development of both long- and short-term risk assessment methods.
+Long-term risk assessment methods have been the subject of research for many decades and have been successfully developed and applied in the electric power industry for power systems planning problems [1], [2].
 However, these methods are not applicable to short-term risk assessment during power systems operation owing to two main reasons.
-First, the long-term risk assessment methods assume the failure probabilities of power systems' components to be independent of time and operating conditions.
-Second, these techniques do not take into account the decisions taken during the power systems operation, e.g., in unit commitment (UC) and economic dispatch (ED), while evaluating the risk.
-Yet, the power systems operators require short-term risk indices to schedule sufficient operating or spinning reserve to account for unplanned contingencies and unexpected variability in generation and load in the coming hours [3].
+First, the long-term risk assessment methods assume the failure

-Manuscript submitted June 19, 2018; revised October 11, 2018; accepted November 10, 2018.
-This work was supported in part by the Natural Sciences and Engineering Research Council (NSERC) of Canada and the Saskatchewan Power Corporation (SaskPower).
+Manuscript received June 19, 2018; revised October 11, 2018; accepted November 10, 2018.
+Date of publication November 14, 2018; date of current version April 17, 2019.
+This work was supported in part by the Natural Sciences and Engineering Research Council of Canada and in part by the Saskatchewan Power Corporation (SaskPower).
+Paper no. TPWRS-00937-2018.
+(Corresponding author: Osama Aslam Ansari.)

-Osama Aslam Ansari, and C. Y. Chung are with the Department of Electrical and Computer Engineering, University of Saskatchewan, Saskatoon, SK, S7N 5A9, Canada (email: oa.ansari@usask,ca, c.y.chung@usask.ca).
+The authors are with the Department of Electrical and Computer Engineering, University of Saskatchewan, Saskatoon, SK S7N 5A9, Canada (e-mail: oa.ansari@usask.ca; c.y.chung@usask.ca).